 Thaw at room temperature, overnight in the fridge, or in 15-second increments in the fridge.

-These are a really great muffin to make ahead and freeze or to share with a family in need through a Meal Train.
+These are a really great muffin to make ahead and use as a freezer meal or to share with a family in need through a Meal Train.

 sliced strawberry muffin on plate